Kazooki123/crabby/README.md

 output.print("Hello, World!");
 ```

+### Notes

+output.print = Is the syntax for printing the hello world.

 ## Contributing

 ### We welcome contributions from the community.
 If you'd like to contribute to Crabby, please read our contributing guidelines